GentillePlume/Lisa-Camille/README.md

 - [x] Add the navbar in presentation.html ✔️
 - [x] When the navigation bar is scrolled, decrease its background opacity of -5% ✔️
 - [x] Make a correction on the 'p' size ✔️
+- [ ] Add an indicator of the viewed section ❌
-- [ ] Link menu to section with a smooth scroll ⌛️
+- [ ] Link menu to section with a smooth scroll ⌛️❌

 ## HEADER
 - [x] Basic HTML skeleton ✔️